 Robert Cramer’s life was changed by two types of gun violence: A mass shooting and a suicide.
 The year before the massacre at Columbine, there was a similar mass shooting at a high school in Oregon.
 On May 21, 1998, an expelled student opened fire at Thurston High in Springfield, killing four people.
 Cramer, then 16, watched two of those students die right in front of him.

 Cramer’s father, a deputy sheriff, responded to that shooting and led students past the carnage in the cafeteria and out of the school.
-Two months later, he committed suicide in his patrol car with his service revolver.
+Two months later, he killed himself in his patrol car with his service revolver.

 For most of the past 18 years since the two shootings, Cramer, beset by panic and post-traumatic stress disorder, isolated himself inside his home and medicated himself with street drugs.
 He’s been institutionalized five times and he estimates that he’s tried to take his own life almost ten times.
 Only recently has he begun to re-engage with the world, finding work, socializing, and dating.